LaurentTardif/bibliography/architecture/Dependencies/DependenciesManagement.md

 This fragility (not necessarily known to everyone) shows that it's preferable to have a good grasp of a project's dependencies.

-## Use only strictly necessary dependencies

-It is common to find unnecessary dependencies in maven projects.
-For example, if a batch uses the "spring-boot-starter-web" dependency, it's fair to ask: is the purpose of a batch to expose a REST API or to serve Web content?

-Generally speaking, unnecessary dependencies requires unecessary work and generate risks:

-* from a security point of view, they increase the attack surface.
-* they can cause version conflicts with truly useful dependencies.
-* from a resource point of view, they produce larger artifacts: more storage required, more memory needed, start-up time may be longer... etc.
-* from a maintenance cost point of view: all project dependencies need to be managed throughout the life of the project.

 ### Declare dependencies actually used

 When the code of a maven project explicitly uses elements of a dependency (e.g. org.apache.commons.lang3.StringUtils#isNotBlank), then this dependency must be explicitly declared in the maven project's pom.xml file, rather than using this dependency transitively.
 This allows you to: